mlhartme/stool/client/documentation.md

 * **ENVIRONMENT**
   Default environment variables set automatically when starting apps, can be overwritten by the `start` command.
 Type map, default empty.
 * **JMX_USAGE**
   How to invoke a jmx client in your environment.
-Type string, default "jconsole %s".
+Type string, default "jconsole localhost:%i".
 * **LDAP_CREDENTIALS**
   Password for Ldap authentication.
 Ignored if ldap is disabled.
 Type string, default empty.
 * **LDAP_PRINCIPAL**